Black Maria (card game): Scoring

 At the end of the deal, players tot up their penalty points which should collectively add up to 43 points.

 Winning

 The winner is the player with the lowest score after an agreed number of deals (usually divisible by three so that everyone has the same number of turns as dealer).

 Slam

 Arnold mentions a type of slam known as 'hitting the moon' as an optional rule whereby a player with a poor hand is able to capture all the penalty cards.
 If successful, the score is reduced by 43 points.
 Most descriptions of the game do not mention a slam or 'take-all', although it is common in other games of the Hearts family.

+Dirty Lady

+A variant called Dirty Lady or ‘Dirty Janet’ is described by Headington in 1972.
+It differs from Arnold as follows: